-Local council general elections are held every four years and councillors make decisions on a range of important local issues and services, including:
+Local Government elections are held every four years.
+The West Wimmera Shire Council general election was held in October 2020 and five Councillors were elected by all residents and represent all residents in the municipality.
+Councillors make decisions on a range of important local issues and services, including:

 - maternal health and childcare

 - rubbish and recycling

 - local roads and footpaths.